 - From there, it’s just a short drive to the Webb-Deane-Stevens Houses.
 In the heart of historic Old Wethersfield, the historic trio of wooden homes harken back to a simpler time.
 When snow blankets the charming village, your silent footsteps will allow the holiday stories of years past to fill your imaginations.

 - In Suffield, a quaint New England town, explore the historic Phelps-Hatheway House, which is decorated in a festive holiday decor.
-During December, special events include Cocktails at Hatheway and “Twas the Week Before Christmas Weekend Tours.
+During December, special events include Home for the Holiday Weekend Tours.

 Take a Vintage Ride